Sunwuko Wave of Light Monk Speed Farming Variation

 When you are speed farming regular rifts, parts of your playstyle will adapt to the lowered challenge and focus more on speed and utility.

 The WoL build in farming will play like a sped up version of its progression counterpart; still using Wave of Light Explosive Light to blow enemies up, but using the much quicker elite fights in standard difficulties to his advantage with the use of In-geom.
 The cooldown resets coming from the sword will allow you to reapply Epiphany well before any downtime, as well as carefree spam of the resource restoration of Air Ally — which should be more than enough to make up for the Cindercoat loss in the Cube.
-Sweeping Wind should always be up, naturally (note the Sunwuko set bonuses), and the combo of Dashing Strike Way of the Falling Star plus Mantra of Conviction Annihilation should keep you sped up throughout the rift.
+To further assist your resource management, you will have Mantra of Healing Circular Breathing passively restoring Spirit as well.
+Sweeping Wind should always be up, naturally (note the Sunwuko set bonuses), and Dashing Strike will keep you sped up throughout the rift.

 Parts of the skill and passive selection will overlap with the base Greater Rift progression build, but others will have to change according to the task at hand.
 Ability to cross over great distances faster and more efficiently take precedence.

-- Wave of Light Explosive Light is still your main damage dealer, and the loss of Kyoshiro's Blade should not be noticeable in farming difficulties.
+- Wave of Light is still your main damage dealer, and you should be using the speedfarm-appropriate Explosive Light rune for T16s.

 - Sweeping Wind is a necessary part of Sunwuko builds, along with the resource utility of Inner Storm.
 You will complement its passive resource gain with the instant restoration from Air Ally.

-- Epiphany Desert Shroud is an omnipresent self-buff in all versions of the build.
-You can consider Insight as an alternative if you trust your upkeep of Goldwrap mitigation.
+- Epiphany is an omnipresent self-buff in all versions of the build.
+You can consider Insight over Desert Shroud if you trust your upkeep of Goldwrap mitigation.

 - You can shift away from survivability into more utility on Dashing Strike depending on your confidence in handling the build.
-This is usually done by replacing Blinding Speed with Way of the Falling Star during farming.
+This is usually done by replacing Blinding Speed with either Quicksilver for the additional charge during T16 rifts (where elites are more abundant for In-geom procs), or Way of the Falling Star (for the greater distance covered during bounties).

 To help you with farming the gear you need for your builds, we have two very useful guides that you can access by clicking the links below: a Salvage Guide to help you quickly check whether or not you can safely salvage a piece of gear and a Legendary Farming Guide to help you efficiently farm legendaries and set items.